groupdocs-conversion/GroupDocs.Conversion-Docs/python-net/getting-started/quick-start-guide.md

 ## Example 2: Convert document pages

 In this example we'll convert PDF document pages to PNG.
-You can download the app that we're going to buid [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_pdf_pages_to_png.zip).
+You can download the app that we're going to build [here](/conversion/python-net/_sample_files/getting-started/quick-start-guide/convert_pdf_pages_to_png.zip).

 {{< tabs "demo_app_convert_pdf_pages_to_png">}}
 {{< tab "convert_pdf_pages_to_png.py" >}}